ABATE of Michigan Inc.

 Fighting for the rights of all motorcyclists since 1976

-Please be careful out there when the weather permits.
-Take care all and may the road Rise to meet you and the wind always be at your back!
+May the road rise to meet you and the wind always be at your back,

 Contact State of Michigan ABATE Awareness Officer: email@example.com